-Redeemer International Church holds to the historic Orthodox Christian faith as found in the Bible and summarised in the ‘Ecumenical Creeds’ of the Church (statements of belief developed by the early church, which all Christian denominations agree on):
+Redeemer International Church holds to the historic Orthodox Christian faith as found in the Bible and summarized in the ‘Ecumenical Creeds’ of the Church (statements of belief developed by the early church, which all Christian denominations agree on):

 // The Trinity

 We believe that there is one God who has eternally existed in a community of three: Father, Son and Holy Spirit.
-All are to be worshiped and all are equally God.
+All are to be worshipped and all are equally God.
 None of them came into existence at a point in time.
 They are not identical to one another (the Father is not the Son or the Holy Spirit and the Son is not the Father or the Spirit, etc.) but they are one in will and essence.

 // God the Father